ninjaframework/ninja/ninja-core/src/site/markdown/index.md

     <div class="span4">
         <img class="bs-icon" src="images/glyphicons/glyphicons_155_show_thumbnails.png">
         <h2>Ready to start</h2>
         <p>Ninja is a full stack.
-From quick development to fast testing to easy deployment.
+From quick development to perfectly fine testing to easy deployment.
-        And by the way - if you want you can use any servlet container to run your Ninja application.
+        And by the way - if you want you can use any servlet container or even Ninja's Jetty based standalone mode to run your application.
     </p>
     </div>
 </div>